sverweij/state-machine-cat/docs/hacking.md

 - put the render function in a package under `src/render` (if it's multiple files in their own folder) - or publish your renderer to npm so it can be imported:
-- Require it in `src/render/index.js` and add it to the OUTPUTTYPE2RENDERFUNCTION constant.
+- Import it in `src/render/index.mts` and add it to the OUTPUTTYPE2RENDERFUNCTION constant.
-- Add it to the `outputTypes.values` array in `src/options.js`
+- Add it to the `outputTypes.values` array in `src/options.mts`
 - Write tests to make sure the render functions work

 ### Steps to add it to the website